haaarp/LLM_Taint_Analysis/README.md

 # Getting started
 1. Clone this repo: git clone https://github.com/pei-ying-li/LLM_Taint_Analysis.git
-2. Create the docker image.
-Run the following command in the directory that contains the Dockerfile `docker build -t docflow_img .`
+2. Create the Docker image by running the following command specifically in the directory where the Dockerfile is located:
+    `docker build -t docflow_img .`
 3. Go to the file [init_container.sh](init_container.sh) and set your local path pointing to the repository
 4. run `./init_container.sh`